UPcload/FitAnalytics-WebWidget-Android/README.md

 ## Configurable widget options

-`sizes` ..  an array of in-stock sizes for the current product

 `manufacturedSizes` .. a dictionary of all manfactured sizes for the current product, including their in/out-of-stock status

 `userId` .. the shop's user ID, in case the user is logged in